chris-heathwood/js-faster-than-rust/README.md

 # js-faster-than-rust

-This repo is to support an article on the posidevely website.
+This repo is to support an article on the posidevely.com website.

 We take the input (shown in [input.txt](./input.txt)) and find the first 14 unique characters in the string.